smarlik/Math-Things/README.md

-This is a math book covering many different math topics.
+This is a math book covering many different math topics which I learned over the years.

 This book is written using Libre Office so to open the book you can use Libre Office (maybe Microsoft Word could work)